 The school must submit its detailed testing schedule that includes the date, time, and student seating chart for each test session for all statewide assessments administered during the remainder of the current school year and the next school year.

-Unannounced site monitoring by the Complex Area Superintendent’s identified staff and the Systems Accountability Office’s staff as determined by Superintendent Matayoshi may extend beyond one school year.
+Unannounced site monitoring by the Assessment Section staff, and other staff as determined by Superintendent Kishimoto may extend beyond one school year.

-The school administration and the test coordinator are directed to use the current procedures in the Test Administration Manual to report test security violations and cheating for the English Language Arts and Mathematics Assessments, HSA Science Assessment, Hawaii State Alternate Assessments for Reading, Mathematics, and Science, End-of-Course Assessments for Algebra I, Algebra II, Biology I, Expository Writing I, and U.S. History, and the Explore, Plan and ACT Plus Writing Tests.
+The school administration and the test coordinator are directed to use the current procedures in the Test Administration Manual to report test security violations and cheating for the English Language Arts and Mathematics Assessments, HSA Science Assessment, Hawai‛i State Alternate Assessments for Reading, Mathematics, and Science, End-of-Course Assessment for Biology I, and the ACT Plus Writing Tests.

 Maintaining Security and Understanding the Consequences